 Call for Abstract

-9th Global Summit on Agriculture and Horticulture, will be organized around the theme “To Create and Disseminate the Knowledge of Agriculture & Horticulture”
+12th International Conference on Agriculture and Horticulture, will be organized around the theme “Emerging trends in Agriculture and Horticulture”

 Submit your abstract to any of the mentioned tracks.